 The group works in an advisory capacity with the Council and its contractors to promote the park and ensure the highest standards of maintenance are achieved.
 We also work closely with the leaseholders of the café and others to improve the amenities available.
-From time to time, we organise working parties of volunteers to undertake specific jobs around the park, including tree planting, dead-heading and planting bulbs.
-We also run information stands at larger events, such as the Carshalton Artists’ Open Studios (CAOS) weekends in June.
+From time to time, we organise working parties of volunteers to undertake specific jobs around the park, including litter picking, tree planting, dead-heading and planting bulbs.
+We also run information stands at larger events, such as the Carshalton Artists’ Open Studios (CAOS) weekends in June/July.

 We represent the Oaks on Sutton Council’s Carshalton and Clockhouse Local Committee and have been successful in securing public realm funding for a number of projects including: